Why a Second Train?

 Improved connections between other trains, buses, public transit, and air service.

-Use of the existing route is less expensive than building new track.
+Use of the existing route is significantly less expensive than building new track.